Best Chemistry Styles to Use in FIFA 22 Ultimate Team

 Your wingers (or in this case, right midfielders) are of crucial importance for achieving a successful outcome at the end of each game.
 They are responsible for running down the wing, opening the play, and even crossing the ball into the box for all the other players to try and get it in the back of the net.

 Based on that, I believe that every winger should be quick, great at dribbling, and passing.
-For that reason, the best chemistry style for your right midfielder is Engine, which gives your player +2 PAS, +2 PAC, and +2 DRI.
+For that reason, the best chemistry style in FIFA 22 for your right midfielder is Engine, which gives your player +2 PAS, +2 PAC, and +2 DRI.

 If your player is already pretty decent at dribbling, you can go for the Catalyst chemistry style, which puts an emphasis on pace and passing by adding on +3 points to each of the attributes.